-Microbiological monitoring of raw milk products may include testing for both indicators and pathogens.
-Process hygiene criteria that are applicable to raw milk products is provided in the table below.
+Microbiological monitoring of raw milk cheese may include testing for both indicators (to verify process hygiene) and pathogens.
+Appropriate tests and recommended limits are provided in the table below.

-Test Limit

-E. coli <10 (target) If exceeds100 cfu/g further investigation required

-Investigation required

-Test Limit

-Coagulase positive Staphylococci 1000 cfu/g Testing should be undertaken at the time during processing when it would be expected that the number of staphylococci to be highest.

-Staphylococcal enterotoxins (if coagulase positive staphylococci exceed 1000 cfu/g) Not detected (5 x 25g sample)

-L. monocytogenes Not detected (target)

-Salmonella Not detected
+Test Limit E. coli <100 If exceeds100 cfu/g further investigation required Coagulase positive Staphylococci 1000 cfu/g Testing should be undertaken at the time during processing when it would be expected that the number of staphylococci to be highest.
+Staphylococcal enterotoxins (if coagulase positive staphylococci exceed 1000 cfu/g) Not detected (5 x 25g sample) L. monocytogenes Not detected (target) Environmental monitoring program should be implemented Salmonella Not detected